CodeBullet-Community/BulletBot/docs/In-Depth-Explanations.md

 The master installer (`linux-master-installer.sh`) is used for identifying and determining whether BulletBot supports the system it's running on.
 After confirming that the system is supported, the master installer then executes the [sub-master installer](#sub-master-installers) that corresponds to it's designed Linux Distribution.

+??? info "Unsupported doesn't mean incompatible"
-Note: Just because the master installer determines that the system is not supported, does not mean that the system is not compatible.
+    Just because the master installer determines that the system is not supported, does not mean that the system is not compatible.
 What the master installer deems as "supported", is an [Officially Supported Linux Distribution](/Setup-Guides/Production/Linux-Prod-Setup-Guide/#officially-supported-linux-distributions).
 These distributions are Linux Distros that BulletBot has been tested and are confirmed to work on.
 So even if a system is not "officially supported", that does not mean that it won't work on that system.

 #### Sub-Master Installers